 Gold House, the largest nonprofit collective of Asian cultural leaders that accelerates the inclusive representation and empowerment of Asians, announces its third annual A100 List to celebrate Asians and Asian American & Pacific Islanders (AAPI) and their transformative contributions to society.
 The seminal 2020 A100 commences Asian Pacific American Heritage Month by spotlighting the 100 most esteemed and impactful Asians in entertainment and media, fashion and lifestyle, technology, business, and social activism.
 Meet this year’s Honorees at A100List.com.

 When you have the opportunity to ask some of the most interesting people in the world about their lives, sometimes the most fascinating answers come from the simplest questions.
 The Thrive Questionnaire is an ongoing series that gives an intimate look inside the lives of some of the world’s most successful people.
-Below, Leo Wong opens up about what inspires him, what makes him optimistic, and the powerful lesson he learned by fully embracing his Asian American identity.
+Below, Leo Wong, director of the A100 List at Gold House, opens up about what inspires him, what makes him optimistic, and the powerful lesson he learned by fully embracing his Asian American identity.

 Thrive Global: Tell us about your relationship with your phone.
 Does it sleep with you?

 Leo Wong: Like many others, it’s definitely a love/hate relationship.
 I love it because I’m able to access so much in the palm of my hand, but I hate it because I admittedly spend too much time getting lost in social media.
 I am proud that I’ve never fallen asleep with my phone, but it is usually just a short reach away.

 LW: I’m a little OCD when it comes to notifications so I can’t leave anything unread.
 I am the type of person that opens an email right when I see it and either save it for later, delete it, or if it’s spammy, unsubscribe right away.

 TG: You unexpectedly find 15 minutes in your day, what do you do with it?